 Beginning with racking, there are several racking types: selective or pallet, push-back, pallet- and carton-flow racks, drive-in and drive-through, cantilever, pick modules, rack-supported platforms, rack-supported buildings, shuttle racks, automated storage and retrieval systems (ASRS).
 The racking system can be either free-standing within an existing warehouse or industrial/commercial facility or be a rack-supported system where the racking supports the exterior framework and cladding of the building.
 Most operations will load racking with a machine such as a forklift, crane, or shuttle cart.
 Even in the case of hand-load racking involve a man-aboard lift or crane.

-Bin shelving features uprights, but these tend to run from only12 inches to 24 inches deep, along with solid sheet-metal decks that range from 12 inches to 60 inches in width.
+Bin shelving features uprights, but these tend to run from 12 to 24 inches deep.
+Their solid sheet metal decks range from 12 inches to 60 inches in width.
 Again, the shelves are typically hand-loaded with loads weighing around 50 pounds per square foot or less.

-Boltless shelving and bin shelving each have their own distinct ANSI design standards.
-Boltless is covered under ANSI MH28.2 and bin shelving is covered under the ANSI MH28.1 standard.
-Under the Material Handling Industry (MHI) umbrella, you’ll find shelving covered by the Storage Equipment Manufacturers Association (SMA), www.MHIA.org/SMA.
+Boltless and bin shelving each have their own distinct ANSI design standards.
+ANSI MH28.2 covers boltless, while ANSI MH28.1 standard covers bin shelving.
+Under the MHI umbrella, the Storage Manufacturers Association (SMA) covers shelving.